jbakse/site_builder/content/comp_form/parameters/index.md

 ### Interfaces
 When thinking about software we often define the **interface** as the part of the application that is _visible to_ and _manipulated by_ the user.
-I think it is better consider the interface as the common boundry, or overlap, between two systems.
+I think it is better consider the interface as the common boundary, or overlap, between two systems.
+Interfaces are shaped by the qualities of both systems.

 Two of the most important interfaces of software systems are **user interfaces** (UIs) and **application programming interfaces** (APIs).